 As the motor works the handle vibrates to send the movement to the bristles.
 Place the head on your fingertip and you will really feel it working.

-Built into the brush handle is a timer and pacer, features even some adult electric toothbrushes seem to omit.
+Built into the brush handle are a timer and pacer, features even some adult electric toothbrushes seem to omit.

 I am sure you know, that dentist recommend brushing for 2 minutes.